Page Created: 6/25/2014 Last Modified: 2/1/2021 Last Generated: 11/16/2023

 - Shenmue II (Dreamcast)

 There has a never been a videogame that has affected me more than the Shenmue series, and I've never seen these elements duplicated in modern videogames.
-They had a feeling that was real, and geniune, something that I've tried to capture in my game designs over the years.
+They had a feeling that was real and geniune, something that I've tried to capture in my game designs over the years.
 I became a better person from those games, something I never thought a game could do.
-I was so happy to hear the official announcement in June 2015 that Shenmue III is being developed.
+Amazingly, in 2019, Shenmue III was released for the PC from the same creator, and I was finally able to play this amazing sequel on my old hardware, 20 years after its predecessor, Shenmue II.

 I watched one of my friends (a videogame master) solve the videogame Portal when it came out.
 He pretty much blazed through the whole game in real-time while I watched.
 It was one of the most amazing things I ever saw someone do and reminded me of when one of my childhood friends defeated Mondain in Ultima on the Apple II+.